IgniteUI/indigo-design-docfx/en/components/list-custom.md

 ### Layout

 So, let's see how we can create an intricate layout for the product List Item above in three simple steps.
-Once we have dragged in a Custom List Item in an empty Artboard, selected the `Detach from Symbol`, and applied the basic styling available by changing the background color inside the state, we should have something like this for a starting point.
+Once we have dragged in a Custom List Item in an empty Artboard, selected the `Detach from Symbol` (only in Sketch), and applied the basic styling available by changing the background color inside the state, we should have something like this for a starting point.

 <img class="responsive-img" src="../images/list_item_custom_layout0.png" srcset="../images/list_item_custom_layout0@2x.png 2x" />